Total and dark mass from observations of galaxy centers with Machine Learning: Discussion

-To illustrate how a different series of predictions from simulations can produce a better agreement with observations, we use again the case of the DynPop ETGs, and put ourself in the hypothesis that the K+23 are the ``ground truth'' and the TNG100 nETGs have the wrong feedback.
-Then we can imagine that to match the observation we need predictions that have a smaller \ms\ and a more compact radius in order to align the \ms-\re\ relation of the simulation with the DynPop in Fig. \ref{fig:mass-size} (note that in previous section we have increased the \re\ of DynPop to make the same correction).
-This qualitatively would correspond to the impact of a lower AGN feedback that produces more stellar mass and possibly more concentrated in the central regions which (see e.g. \citealt{2023MNRAS.522.3912Ceverino}).
-In Fig. \ref{fig:dynpop_re+0.05} right panel, we have arbitrarly reduced the $\log \ms$ of the nETGs training sample by 0.03 dex and the $\log \re$ by 0.14 dex in order to match the \ms\ -\re\ in Fig.\ref{fig:mass-size}.
+To illustrate how a different series of predictions from simulations can produce a better agreement with observations, we use again the case of the DynPop ETGs, and put ourselves in the hypothesis that the K+23 are the ground truth and the TNG100 nETGs have the wrong feedback.
+Then we can imagine that to match the observation we need predictions that have a smaller \ms\ and a more compact radius in order to align the \ms-\re\ relation of the simulation with the DynPop in Fig.~\ref{fig:mass-size} (note that in the previous section we have increased the \re\ of DynPop to make the same correction).
+This qualitatively would correspond to the impact of a lower AGN feedback that produces more stellar mass and possibly more concentrated in the central regions which (see, e.g., \citealt{2023MNRAS.522.3912Ceverino}).
+In Fig.~\ref{fig:dynpop_re+0.05} right panel, we have arbitrarly reduced the $\log \ms$ of the nETGs training sample by 0.03 dex and the $\log \re$ by 0.14 dex in order to match the \ms\ -\re\ in Fig.\ref{fig:mass-size}.
 After this adjustment, we can see the adjusted nETGs are aligned well with the DynPop nETGs.
 Then we used \mlaetg\ to train and predict again the DynPop nETGs \mtotre.
-As it can be seen in Fig. \ref{fig:dynpop_re+0.05} right panel, the match now is almost perfect, showing again the connection between the prediction and the scaling relations, but, most of all, the sensitivity of the method to the physics reproduced in the hydro-simulation used as training sample.
+As it can be seen in Fig.~\ref{fig:dynpop_re+0.05} right panel, the prediction is much improved with respect to the one in Fig.~\ref{fig: train-simu-pred-real_1}, showing again the connection between the prediction and the scaling relations, but, most of all, the sensitivity of the method to the physics reproduced in the hydro-simulation used as training sample.